Expensive Urine or Effective Triage?

 Victor Herbert, the outspoken Harvard nutrition scientist, was quoted by the United States well read Time magazine in a famous 1992 cover story about nutrition as saying that vitamins just gave one “expensive urine.”

 This one liner has acted as a simple rebuke to the consumption of additional nutrients as food supplements – or at least the water soluble ones.
-It is repeated by the medical community wedded to the model that food will supply all we require, and by the skeptics who seek an easy one liner to dismiss thousands of research papers that contradict this simplistic and invalid statement.
+It is repeated by the medical community wedded to the model that a ‘balanced diet’ will supply all we require, and by the skeptics who seek an easy one liner to dismiss thousands of research papers that contradict this simplistic and invalid statement.

 Whilst the consumption of healthy, nutrient dense food is an absolute requirement of health, there are many incidences where this may not be enough; from poor food choice to unique gene related requirements.
 As scientific research has moved forward in the last two decades so has the understanding of the value of additional nutrients in a dose beyond the minimum required to avoid gross nutrient deficient diseases.